vuejs/awesome-vue/README.md

 - [Learn Vue by Building and Deploying a CRUD App](https://testdriven.io/courses/learn-vue/) - This course is focused on teaching the fundamentals of Vue by building and testing a web application using Test-Driven Development (TDD).
 - [Advanced Vue.js Features from the Ground Up](https://frontendmasters.com/courses/advanced-vue/) - Learn how to build more accessible routing, state management, form validation and internationalization libraries from the ground up!
+- [Become a Ninja with Vue 3](https://vue-exercises.ninja-squad.com) - This course teaches how to build a complete application with Vue 3, step by step, using Vue CLI, TypeScript and the Composition API.
+Each exercise comes with instructions and tests to check 100% of your code.

 ### Documentaries